2023 Best Value Chemistry Bachelor's Degree Schools in the Southwest Region

 Northern Arizona University did quite well in this year’s ranking of the best places for chemistry students to get a bachelor’s degree.
 It came in at #9 on the list.
 NAU is a very large public school located in the city of Flagstaff.

-Texas A&M University - College Station came in at #10 in this year’s edition of the Best Value Chemistry Bachelor’s Degree Schools in the Southwest Region ranking.
-Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.
+Texas A&M University - College Station did quite well in this year’s ranking of the best places for chemistry students to get a bachelor’s degree.
+It came in at #10 on the list.
+Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

-Texas A&M College Station not only placed well in our value ranking, but it is also #5 on our Best Chemistry Bachelor’s Degree Schools in the Southwest Region list.
+Texas A&M College Station also took the #5 spot in our Best Chemistry Bachelor’s Degree Schools in the Southwest Region rankings.

-Explore the best chemistry schools for a specific state in the Southwest region.
+Explore the best chemistry colleges for a specific state in the Southwest region.

 One of 8 majors within the area of study, chemistry has other similar majors worth exploring.